 What other professional activities do you participate in that you haven’t already mentioned?

 I am the current chair of the Board of Trustees for my local public library system.
 It gives me insight into how things can be different at a public library versus an academic library, and that perspective can help when I teach “Fundamentals” courses.

 Tell us a little bit about your family or pets.

 My husband and I love spending time outdoors together.
 Since we don’t have children, we enjoy taking long vacations which usually includes national parks and a concert or two.
 We love dogs and are sadly between dogs at the moment.

 What do you do in your spare time?

 My husband and I have taken so many pictures on our trips, we started a photography company, Muddy Marmots Photography, in 2015 to showcase and sell some of our work.

 My mom said I should be a librarian.
-I had worked in Special Collections as an undergrad and loved it.
-I worked as a page in a public library and….I found things to enjoy, but it felt stifling after being a key holder in previous positions just to shelve books.
-I went on and worked in spas, retail, and offices and finally had a “what do you want to be?” conversation at the age of 28 and realized that the happiest I had ever been at a job was as a student working in Special Collections at UNCA.
+I had worked in special collections as an undergrad and loved it.
+I worked as a page in a public library and….I found things to enjoy, but after being a key holder in previous position, it felt stifling just to shelve books.
+I went on and worked in spas, retail, and offices and finally had a “what do you want to be?” conversation at the age of 28 and realized that the happiest I had ever been at a job was as a student working in special collections at the University of North Carolina at Asheville.
 I applied for the specialist position at RU and got it.
-I got my Master’s as soon as I could and applied for the Collection Management Librarian position until I got it.
+I got my MSLS as soon as I could and applied for the Collection Management Librarian position until I got it.
 Apparently, my mom is right about some things.